 Item 4 - Advisory Business Peregrine Asset Advisers, Inc. ("PAA") and DBA Northline Wealth Management, LLC ("Northline"), collectively ("The Adviser") offers full time investment management of assets for individuals, retirement plans, business organizations, and trusts.
 Northline transitioned its assets to PAA and PAA files a separate, independent ADV Part 2A and 2B Brochure for Northline clients.
 Northline offices are located in Bend, Oregon.
 This brochure is intended for clients and prospective clients of The Adviser.
 It discusses the services, fees, and conflicts for both Northline and Peregrine..
 To understand the services, fees, and conflicts of Northline, specifically, please refer to the Northline Brochure.
 The Adviser serves as a fiduciary for its clients.
 This means client interests supersede the interests of the Adviser or its personnel.
 Investment management will be applied according to this principle.
 The Adviser certifies to disclose conflicts of interest and seeks to resolve any conflicts with full disclosure.
-The Adviser manages about \$500 million of client assets as of 8-18-2023.
-The value of assets is calculated by taking the total market value of all the securities held by all of our clients on the final business day of August 18, 2023.
+The Adviser manages about \$520 million of client assets as of 12-31-2023.
+The value of assets is calculated by taking the total market value of all the securities held by all of our clients on the final business day of December 31, 2023.
 The Adviser uses both Fidelity and/or Schwab to custody client accounts.
 Other brokers could be used in exclusive cases.
 Most of the money management is performed on a discretionary basis.
 Usually, our clients give us the authority to buy and sell securities on their behalf.
 A few clients request approval before any investments is traded.
-These non-discretionary assets under management total about \$2.7 million as of 8-18-2023.
+These non-discretionary assets under management total about \$3.2 million as of 12-31-2023.

 In rare cases, with clients of considerable wealth, PAA offers investment supervisory services.
 In this capacity, we can hire other investment advisers to perform investment management services or recommend private funds for our clients, where suitable.

 Clients may impose reasonable restrictions on investing in certain securities, types of securities, or industry sectors.

 Dan Botti founded Peregrine in 2001 and is the sole principal.
 Dan Botti also serves as the firm's Chief Compliance Officer.

 Item 5 - Fees and Compensation

 A. Annual Management Fees

 Peregrine

-Maximum annual fees for portfolio management are calculated as a percentage of account assets values.
-They are deducted quarterly at the following annual rate:
+Maximum annual fees for portfolio management are calculated as a percentage of account values and deducted quarterly.

-Equity Portfolios

-From \$0 to \$500,000 1.50%

-Amount above \$500,000 1.00%

-Balanced Portfolios

-From \$0 to \$500,000 1.50%

-Amount above \$500,000 .75%
+Peregrine Managed Accounts

+1.00 %